 Salary and Employment Outlook

 The U.S. Bureau of Labor Statistics (BLS) doesn't specifically list employment outlook for educational media specialists.
-Instead, the BLS groups them with librarians, who were expected to see a seven percent increase in employment from 2012-2022.
-According to the BLS in May 2013, the median salary for audio-visual and multimedia collections specialists, which includes educational media specialists, was $44,360.
+Instead, the BLS groups them with librarians, who were expected to see a six percent increase in employment from 2018-2028.
+According to the BLS in May 2018, the average salary for audio-visual and multimedia collections specialists, which includes educational media specialists, was $52,270.